-Improper Exhibition of Firearm or Deadly Weapon
+Improper Exhibition of a Firearm or Weapon

 St. Petersburg is a Florida city that is considered less safe than 95% of the cities in the state.
 It has the sixth-highest rate of violent crime in the state.
 The right to bear arms is guaranteed under the U.S. Constitution, and Florida has a strong gun culture.
 However, the state does regulate the possession, purchase, and use of guns, and it takes gun crimes seriously.
 If you face charges of improper exhibition of a firearm, you should consult a skillful criminal defense attorney.
 At Hanlon Law, St. Petersburg gun crime lawyer Will Hanlon takes the rights of the accused seriously, and he works hard to provide a strong defense to his clients.Improper Exhibition of a Firearm or Deadly Weapon

 The improper exhibition of a firearm or other weapon is prohibited under Florida Statute section 790.10.
 This law stops people from carrying a firearm as well as "any dirk, sword, sword cane... electric weapon, or device or other weapon" and exhibiting it in another person's presence in a careless, rude, angry, or threatening way, rather than in self-defense.